AshridgeTechnologies/elemento/stories/Backlog.md

 ----
 - Service worker no longer serves files after being woken up (dirHandle lost)
 - Writes and preview updates get out of order - latest change sometimes does not show in Preview
+- Preview cannot reload named pages - service worker gives 404
+- Previews are mixed up if open two projects in different tabs
+- Does not show preview on new project - sw gives 404 - until reload frame
 - Runtime blow-up if dereference null in formula
 - TrueFalse readOnly does not work
 - Vertical layout with text and button shows only the top few pixels